laravel/docs/database-testing.md

         'name' => 'Abigail Otwell',
     ]);

-Alternatively, the `state` method may be called directly on the factory instance:
+Alternatively, the `state` method may be called directly on the factory instance to perform an inline state transformation:

     $user = User::factory()->state([
         'name' => 'Abigail Otwell',